AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-4.md

 author_profile: true
 ---

-### 1.Find the centre of the nodes of the swimming route.
-[See this link](https://stackoverflow.com/questions/46238813/osmnx-get-coordinates-of-nodes-using-osm-id).

 First, we selected the starting and ending points for our route, which were AMS Institute and the Rijksmuseum, respectively.
 We then identified the nearest points on the Amsterdam canals corresponding to these two locations.

 ```ruby